Rocky Road is so easy to make and such an irresistible combination of ingredients.

 While it sounds very exotic, all of the ingredients for this rocky road should be easy to get your hands on.

-The rose petals are simply rose tea.
-I bought the rose tea from a T2 store at my local shopping centre.
 Health food shops, international grocery stores and other specialty shops are other places you may be able to source rose tea or edible rose petals.

 All of the other ingredients should be available at your local supermarket.